tanguyhardion/math-algorithms/README.md

 ## Usage

-To use any of the C scripts, simply download the `.c` file from any folder and compile it, for example using gcc:
+To use any of the algorithms, simply download the corresponding file (`.c` or `.java`) and compile it with your favorite compiler.
+Most of the algorithms are written in C, so you can compile them with `gcc` or `clang`, for example.
+Some algorithms are written in Java, which can be compiled with `javac`.

-    gcc fle.c -o file

-Then, run the program using the following command:

-    ./file

-and follow the instructions.